 - Disorders of Respiratory System

 - Breathing And Exchange of Gases: NCERT PDF

 - Breathing And Exchange of Gases: Notes PDF

 - Breathing And Exchange of Gases: Practice MCQs

 - Breathing And Exchange of Gases: Important Questions and Answers

 - Breathing And Exchange of Gases: Assignment Questions

-Based on habitats and levels of the organization, different groups of living organisms have different types of respiratory organs.
-As explained in NCERT biology class 11 books, while the lower invertebrates respire through the entire body surface, the aquatic arthropods and mollusks use gills, and the terrestrial animals use the vascularised organs called lungs.
+Based on habitats and levels of organization, different groups of living organisms have different types of respiratory organs.
+As explained in NCERT biology class 11 books, while the lower invertebrates respire through the entire body surface, the aquatic arthropods and molluscs use gills, and the terrestrial animals use the vascularised organs called lungs.

 Human Respiratory System